Do You Have To Serve Diagonally In Table Tennis?

 Do You Have to Serve the Ball Diagonally in Table Tennis?

 Singles Match: In a singles table tennis match, you do not have to serve the ball diagonally.
 You are free to serve on any part of the table as long as the ball touches the server's side of the table first.

 Doubles Match: In a doubles table tennis match, you must serve diagonally at the start of the match.

-In Table Tennis, the serve is the action in which the game begins.
+In table tennis, the serve is the action that starts each point.
 One player puts the ball in motion on the table for their opponent to respond by returning the ball with their paddle.
 The International Tennis Federation (ITF) has restructured the serving rules for Table Tennis many times since the game’s conception to ensure fair play between the competitors.

 What are the Serving Rules in Table Tennis?